Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me: It shouldn’t count as ‘real’ Doctor Who.
 It’s that bad.

-Sue: Oh, it’s undeniably dodgy – if it wasn’t, they wouldn’t have had to disguise that dialogue.
+Sue: Oh, it’s undeniably dodgy.
+They wouldn’t have had edited that dialogue if it wasn’t.
 I’m quite shocked, actually.
-Maybe there’s something to it after all.
+Maybe there’s something to it, after all.
 If we agree with the other blog, and it doesn’t count, can we skip the next couple of episodes?

-Me: I’ll tell you something else that’s interesting – actually, it’s the only interesting thing about this story – and that’s this: for many, many years, Doctor Who fans seriously believed this was a classic -
+Me: I’ll tell you something else that’s interesting – actually, it’s the only interesting thing about this story – and that’s this: for many years, Doctor Who fans seriously believed that this was a classic.

 Sue: Piss off!

 Me: It’s true!
-Back in the day, when you couldn’t see these old episodes, you had to rely on the memories of the people who actually saw them go out.
+Back in the day, when you couldn’t see the old episodes, not even as recons, you had to rely on the memories of the people who actually saw them when they were broadcast.

-Sue: I saw it go out and I can confirm that it was rubbish.
+Sue: I saw it and I can confirm it was rubbish.

-Me: These guys were old and wise when it went out.
+Me: These guys were old and wise.
 If they told you it was a classic, it was a classic.
 There was simply no way of disputing it.
 And then, in 1983, to celebrate the show’s 20th anniversary, a book came out that reviewed all the episodes so far.
-The guy who reviewed them, Jeremy Bentham, -
+The guy who wrote about them was called Jeremy Bentham.

 Me: You’re thinking of Lost, aren’t you?